Dog Training Center FAQs

 Q: WHY IS THERE A TIME REQUIREMENT FOR BOARD AND TRAIN?

-*AFTER THE INITIAL BOARD AND TRAIN TIME, THERE IS A NO TIME REQUIREMENT.
+*AFTER THE INITIAL BOARD AND TRAIN TIME, THERE IS NO TIME REQUIREMENT.
 WE ALWAYS CHARGE FOR TRAINING, SINCE WE DO NOT DO ANY BOARDING.
 WE WANT ALL THE DOGS HERE BEING TRAINED, SO ONCE YOUR DOG KNOWS THE ROUTINE IT IS EASY TO SLOT THEM IN SINCE THEY KNOW WHAT TO EXPECT.

 Q: WHERE DO THE DOGS STAY?

 A: The dogs stay in the kennel, which is right next to Laurie’s house.
 They are all on camera.
 They have runs in which they can see all the other dogs, lots of room to move around and stretch out.
 Each has an elevated dog bed with sheepskin bedding.
-The kennel is air-conditioned and heated during the winter.
+The kennel is air-conditioned during the summer and heated during the winter.
 The dogs can see us working in the kitchen, working with other dogs and they learn to be calm with all the other dogs around.
 Usually, you will not hear any barking here at all.
 We have had contractors working here that said they would not have known this was a dog training center it was so quiet.
-This is due to the dogs getting so much exercise, work and being happily settled into their runs with something really good to chew on.
+This is due to the dogs getting so much exercise, work, and being happily settled into their runs with something really good to chew on.
 They are very relaxed and happy.

 Q: WHAT IF MY DOG HAS AGGRESSION ISSUES AND DOES NOT QUALIFY FOR BOARDING AND TRAINING?

 A: There are a lot of dogs where boarding and training is not the right option for that particular dog to learn.
-Instead, we can do customized privates to improve on any behavioral issues and go over how to set your dog up for success to improve on any interactions with other dogs or people.
+Instead, we can do customized private sessions to improve on any behavioral issues and go over how to set your dog up for success to improve on any interactions with other dogs or people.
 Some dogs may not even have aggression issues, but the activity level may be too much for that dog.

 We do a lot of individual work with dogs with special needs and they can improve quickly.